 The cut aubergines can be salted and left to drain for twenty minutes then washed before use, however they have bred the bitterness out of some of them so I generally find it unnecessary.

 Fry the aubergine slices in a big glug of olive oil, on both sides till golden.
 Set aside.
-Fry the onion in a tablespoon of olive oil till it’s starting to go golden and add the garlic, cinnamon and a pinch of salt and cook for a further minute.
-Tip in the chopped tomatoes and gently cook till the sauce, about 5 minutes.
+Fry the onion in a tablespoon of olive oil till it’s starting to go golden and add the garlic, cinnamon, chilli flakes, maple syrup and a pinch of salt and cook for a further minute.
+Tip in the chopped tomatoes and gently cook the sauce for about 5 minutes.

-Place the aubergines in an oven proof dish or pan and pour over the tomato sauce.
-Cover with a lid or tightly with foil and bake for about for about one and a half hours or until the aubergines are tender.
+Place the aubergines in an oven proof dish or pan and pour over the tomato sauce, or in layers like a lasagna.
+Cover with a lid or tightly with foil and bake for about for about one hour or until the aubergines are tender.
 Sprinkle over the chopped parsley and leaves of the mint and serve.
 They are even better the next day after a night in the fridge.

 My serving suggestion below is with warm pita bread, salad, Oatly crème fraîche and lots of the herbs.